Discover New Orleans, Neighborhood by NeighborhoodBy Beth DAddono

 Tip: Take a neighborhood bike tour or, even better, peddle your way through the company’s culinary tour for a delicious down-home slice of NOLA.

-Fortunately, the neighborhood is undergoing a renaissance thanks to a grassroots commitment to reinvestment led by Café Reconcile and the Ashe Cultural Arts Center.
+Fortunately, the neighborhood is undergoing a renaissance thanks to a grassroots commitment to reinvestment led by Café Reconcile and the Ashe Cultural Arts Center (check website for virtual programs).
 The area continues to evolve as an important dining, shopping and cultural destination.

-Now home to a slew of new-ish ventures including the New Orleans Jazz Market, the Southern Food & Beverage Museum and Zeitgeist Multi-Disciplinary Arts Center, OCH also boasts working art studios and the OCH Art Market on the second Saturday of each month.
+Now home to a slew of new-ish ventures including the Southern Food & Beverage Museum and Zeitgeist Multi-Disciplinary Arts Center, OCH also boasts working art studios and the OCH Art Market on the second Saturday of each month.